maurorigo/testsims/README.md

 or, with MPI:

 ```
-mpirun -n PROCS python testfastpm.py 0
+mpirun -n PROCS python testfastpm.py z
 ```

-where the ```0``` is the redshift of the snapshot to create (which will be saved in the current folder) and ```PROCS``` is the number of MPI processes.
+where the ```z``` is the redshift of the snapshot to create (which will be saved in the current folder) and ```PROCS``` is the number of MPI processes.

 The image can also be used to build a singularity image that can run for instance on [Leonardo](https://leonardo-supercomputer.cineca.eu/).
 However, in that case it is necessary to run ```conda init bash``` and restarting the image before using conda.

 ## Actions

-At the moment, actions only test wether LDL.py and model.py work as intended when producing a stellar map.
-In the future, it should also include a test run of the N-body simulator (different simulators with different codes may be used, but this has not been fully defined yet).
+At the moment, actions only test whether the image works correctly in running a fastpm simulation and plotting a DM overdensity field, as I did not have time to do other things.
+In the future, actions should also include a test run of the N-body simulator itself (different simulators with different codes may be used, but this has not been fully defined yet), and testing of the LDL model.